 This video does a great job of describing one element of the political process.

-“(The Weakest Link) is fascinating program.
+“(The Weakest Link) is a fascinating program.
 They ask a bunch of people questions and they keep getting rid of the dumbest person, so just the smartest person is left.
 It is kind of the opposite way we elect a president.” – Jay Leno